Breast Pain During Pregnancy: Causes, Effects & Remedies

 2. Areolas

 The skin around the nipples is known as the areola, and this may turn a shade darker than earlier.
 You can expect the areola to become spotted and grow in size.
-The goosebumps that you notice around the areola are tiny sweat glands (also known as Montgomery tubercles) which provide lubrication to the entire area.
+The goosebumps that you notice around the areola are tiny sweat glands (also known as Montgomery tubercles), which provide lubrication to the entire area.

 3. Veins

-As the skin around your breasts stretches itself to accommodate the growing fat and milk ducts, you will see a vast network of blue veins.
+As the skin around your breasts stretches to accommodate the growing fat and milk ducts, you will see a vast network of blue veins.
 These veins carry necessary nutrients and essential fluids to the baby.
 Your breasts may show unusually rapid growth during the initial stages of your pregnancy, or a gradual increase in size as the pregnancy reaches its conclusion.
 If it is your first pregnancy, you can expect an upward change in your cup size.
 If you have missed this phase, then your breasts will expand once your baby arrives.

 Relief for Sore Breasts During Pregnancy